syncfusion-content/extension-docs/Extension/ASPNET-Extension/Syncfusion-Project-Templates.md

 2. Name the **Project**, choose the destination location when required and set the Framework of the project, then click **OK**.

-   N> Minimum target Framework is 4.0 for Syncfusion ASP.NET project Templates.
+   N> Minimum target Framework is 3.5 for Syncfusion ASP.NET Project Templates.

 3. Once you click OK button, the Syncfusion ASP.NET WebSite or Web Application project is created.